samturton2/Engineering74/README.md

 - Back to terminal `cat key.ssh.pub`

 - Copy whole key in terminal and paste into new key with title, save it

+## Some syntax for text editors

+- copy the key from the local host with
+`cat id_rsa.pub`